vinaysahu09/Simple-RAG-Application/README.md

     ```
     *This script will read the PDFs, generate embeddings, and store them in `data/vector_storage/`.*

+    > **Note**: You can also skip this step and upload files directly through the web interface after starting the application.

 #### 2. Start the Web Application

 Once data is ingested, start the server: